justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ### Create the Checkout Step

-To implement the checkout step itself, we need to add the implementation for the `processAction` and `render` methods, and then add a JSP to render the screen for the new checkout step.
-In our example, we will display text on a custom screen, so we do not need any special backend processing in the `processAction` implementation.
+First add the implementation for the `processAction` and `render` methods and then add a JSP to render the screen for the new checkout step.
+Our example will display text on a custom screen, so we do not need any backend processing in the `processAction` implementation.

 ```java
 @Override